The Code That Knew What It Wanted

 }

 This does not compile.
-We create the Inventory class.
+Create the Inventory class:

 public class Inventory {